 Just get your business taken care of and move on.

 This might sound like the first one, but it’s not.
-Number one above is about writing down the specific incidents you encounter with the other person.
-This is more about everything else in your life.
+Number one is about writing down the specific incidents you encounter with the other person.
+Journaling your journey is more about everything else in your life.
 But mostly it’s about what you are learning and how you are growing.

 Again, you don’t need to have nice handwriting.
 You don’t need a fancy journal.
-I use Evernote for this too, and many of my entries are short and sweet.
+And many of my entries are short and sweet.